 Govern with process-centered, cross-organizational perspective and analytics

-Strong security role governance, led by Accenture’s Operations Support for the Enterprise (OSE) Security service line, is delivered by cross-functional collaboration between the internal IT organization and business function leadership.
+Strong security role governance, led by Accenture’s Business Integration Security service line, is delivered by cross-functional collaboration between the internal IT organization and business function leadership.

-Governance and operations decisions made by the OSE Security team are driven by data analytics, used to help ensure user access impacts are minimized as a result of system upgrades and to optimize user profiles and license usage, resulting in significant service efficiencies and cost savings.
-Further, OSE Security and internal IT collaborate with various assurance teams such as Internal Controls, Internal Audit, external audit and Accenture’s Information Security organization to confirm Accenture is compliant with areas such as Sarbanes-Oxley, ISO27001, data privacy and Accenture’s corporate insider trading policies.
+Governance and operations decisions made by the Business Integration Security team are driven by data analytics, used to help ensure user access impacts are minimized as a result of system upgrades and to optimize user profiles and license usage, resulting in significant service efficiencies and cost savings.
+Further, Business Integration Security and internal IT collaborate with various assurance teams such as Internal Controls, Internal Audit, external audit and Accenture’s Information Security organization to confirm Accenture is compliant with areas such as Sarbanes-Oxley, ISO27001, data privacy and Accenture’s corporate insider trading policies.